pbln/Auto-judge/README.md

 Due to the subjective nature of difficulty scores, absolute regression accuracy is limited.
 Class-aware calibration is used to improve score reliability.

+Classification accuracy achieved was around ~57% and after calibration the rmse is 0.27

 ---